Webvy.co

 Tune toward source quality and citation usability for Perplexity.

-The same assets can support both platforms.
+The same asset can support both.
 A strong comparison page can help ChatGPT understand when to recommend the brand and help Perplexity cite a clean answer.
-The difference is not the asset.
-The difference is how well that asset supports synthesis on one side and citation on the other.
+The difference is not the page type.
+The difference is whether the asset supports synthesis on one side and citation on the other.

 The Content Assets Growth Teams Need for Both Platforms

-Growth teams do not need random blog volume to appear in ChatGPT and Perplexity.
-They need a content architecture that explains the brand clearly, supports commercial prompts, and gives AI search engines enough evidence to cite or recommend the company.
+Brands do not need random blog volume to appear in ChatGPT and Perplexity.
+They need a content architecture that explains the company clearly, supports commercial prompts, and gives AI search engines enough evidence to cite or recommend it.

-The most important assets are the pages that answer buying, comparison, and category questions directly.
+The most important assets answer buying, comparison, and category questions directly.

 Start with the brand foundation pages: